PennLINC/cs_dsi/code/streamlines_main.md

 # Main analysis for streamlines:
 Documentation for all the analysis steps *after* creating the bundle specific masks in dsi-studio for all cases.
+All datafiles created here will be within `/cbica/csdsi/cleaned_paper_analysis/data`

 Start with setting up our terminal:
 ```bash